 17 - 30% fat

 Frozen Fuzzy Mice Options

-Fuzzy mice for lizards are sometimes sold by small and large sizes.
+Fuzzy mice are sometimes sold by small and large sizes.
 Fuzzy mice feeders are also sometimes sold by white or dark fur color.

 Small Fuzzy Mice Age: 6 - 9 days old